martin-eden/contents/README.md

     Graphical interface to hardware real-time clock module DS3231.
     (Hardware host part is Firmata-compatible board.)

-    Playing with I2C channel from Arduino (Firmata), implementing module state parser/compiler in Lua and linking structured data to UI (via TekUI).
+    I2C channel from Firmata (in Arduino), USB connection, data parser/compiler in Lua and representation of structured data in TekUI.
+Then data goes back on the chain.
 Was pleasant experience.

   * [Lightday](https://github.com/martin-eden/lightday)
     (2020-03)